“Better in Chorus” (social-engaged project, different media, 2014-2019)

 “Better in chorus”, Peresvetov pereulok gallery, Moscow, Russia, 2019

-The exhibition featured new and existing Katya Muromtseva’s artworks that traced the “chronicle of friendship” between herself and the care homes’ residents in Tula Oblast, located 193 kilometers south of Moscow.
+The exhibition featured new and existing artworks by Katya Muromtseva.
+It traced the “chronicle of friendship” between herself and the care homes’ residents in Tula Oblast, located 193 kilometers south of Moscow.
 This complex project is the final result of her creative engagement with residents and is comprised of collages, videos, paintings and photos.
 “Holidays” (2015) is a mural painting created together with the care home’s volunteers in response to building’s bleak environment to make the common space feel like home.
 They painted the wall rug showing a herd of deers in the forest, the iconic image of the Soviet tapestry.
 The imitational drawing conveys an historical simulacrum that is communicated through the language of postmodernist appropriation.
 Another key work is “Our answers to Moscow Conceptualism” (2015-2019), a series of visual and textual responses to Moscow Conceptualist artists, such as Ilya Kabakov, Erik Bulatov and Pavel Pepperstein, made by the artist and residents.
 Resonating with these famous artists’ reflections on the Soviet past and Perestroika, participants debate and argue their counterpoints in a literally and figuratively colorful manner.
 In her work, the artist inventively explores the ways of establishing links and closing the gap between youth and the elderly by running collaborative art activities together.
-Curiosity-driven intention — frequent visits to the care home — turned to permanent practice that aims to reformulate intergenerational diplomacy.
+Curiosity-driven intention — frequent visits to the care home — turned to permanent practice that aims to reformulate intergenerational relationships.
 Setting out to create artworks that engage our capacity for openness and emphasizing proximity, they are drawn on dialogue — accurate and careful listening of other’s narratives —creating an emotional response to recent past and imbuing future insights.